 Over the past year, several important CIP projects in American Samoa were completed and others made significant progress.
-The American Samoa Department of Public Works completed numerous school maintenance projects across the territory while the American Samoa Department of Health completed renovations and an expansion of the Faga'alu Primary Care Center on Tutuila.
-The Department of Education completed construction of a new classroom building for the Samoana High School to alleviate overcrowding.

-The LBJ Tropical Medical Center made steady progress on the renovation and expansion of the Labor, Delivery and Operating Room while the American Samoa Community College completed construction on its new Multipurpose Building in the summer of 2018.
+The American Samoa Department of Public Works completed numerous school projects across the territory to include maintenance, repairs, and new construction of classrooms and gymnasiums.
+Recently completed projects include classrooms at Tafuna High School, Manulele Elementary, and Matafao Elementary.
+Gymnasium construction is ongoing at Matafao Elementary and Tafuna Elementary.
+The LBJ Tropical Medical Center made steady progress on the renovation and expansion of the Labor, Delivery and Operating Room while the American Samoa Telecommunications Authority completed construction on its new Hawaiki fiber optic cable and critical utility upgrades.

-The requested \$9.7 million for 2020 will be used to continue meeting critical infrastructure needs in American Samoa similar to previous years.
-The following chart reflects the ASG's funding priorities for 2018 and 2019:
+The requested \$10.3 million for 2021 will be used to continue meeting critical infrastructure needs in American Samoa similar to previous years.
+The following chart reflects the ASG's funding priorities for 2019 and 2020:

-2018 2019
+2019 2020

 Funding Category

 Award Award

-Health \$1,454,950 \$2,000,000
+Health \$2,000,000 \$4,138,000

-Education \$3,900,000 \$1,864,000

-Water \$800,000 \$0
+Education \$1,364,000 \$0

-Port \$1,650,000 \$1,000,000
+Port \$1,000,000 \$2,550,000

-Public Buildings \$2,000,000 \$0
+Public Buildings \$0 \$800,000

-Utilities 0 \$5,000,000
+Utilities \$5,500,000 \$2,250,000

-O&M Set-Aside \$516,050 TBD
+O&M Set-Aside \$0 TBD

-Total \$10,321,000 \$9,864,000
+Total \$9,864,000 \$9,738,000